 It’s the second half of senior year, and you just crushed your fifteenth beer.
 The clock’s struck 2:00 AM, and you somehow sift through the booze-soaked thought catalogue in your brain to remember that you need to set an alarm for that general English class you have tomorrow at 9:55.
 You aren’t alone.
 Thousands of college students each year hit a point where they have an awesome job locked down in the fall, but a few classes to push through in the spring.
 This is where possibly the hardest battle of their academic lives is fought because it’s pretty hard to care at that point when they know they will work the rest of their lives anyway.
 But as that funny lookin’ alien in Star Wars once said, “it’s a trap!”
 A trap that could very well kick your future to the curb if you let it.
 The number of students who don’t pass that one class that they need to slide into their 50k a year job is staggering.
 If you mustn’t give a rat’s hindquarters, at least follow these tips to stay afloat.

 - Try to not be staring at your phone when the prof makes eye contact with you.
 Heck, even ask a question here and there, it can’t hurt.
-Even if you’re doing the most bottom of the barrel work, participation will make them think you’re trying and lock in your potential for pity points if it comes down to begging for a pass in the end.
+Even if you’re doing the most bottom of the barrel work, participation will show some signs you’re trying and lock in your potential for pity points if it comes down to begging for a pass in the end.

 - Plan bathroom breaks to roam around.
 You should budget out at least 10-15 minutes of the class for a bathroom trip, with about 5 of those minutes actually bathrooming.
 If you do want to hide behind the wall of a stall, I always had success with bringing Clash of Clans in there to kill a good 5 to 8 minutes each time.